4 min read

 • Complex system infrastructure: Healthcare organizations typically operate complex systems comprising various interconnected devices, software, and legacy systems.
 Coordinating patches across this diverse infrastructure can be challenging, especially when some systems may not support the latest updates.

 • Balancing security and continuity of care: Applying patches to critical systems can potentially disrupt healthcare services.
-Balancing the need for security updates while ensuring uninterrupted patient care is challenging.
+Balancing the need for security updates with maintaining system availability for patient care without interruptions is a significant challenge.

 • Resource constraints: Healthcare institutions often face resource constraints, both in terms of personnel and technology.
 This might limit their capacity to swiftly implement patches across all systems and devices.